 Another form of this style is completely in the canal (CIC) devices, which are inserted deeper into the canal and contain a small transparent antenna for easy removal.

 ITCs are the most discreet hearing devices and are sometimes nearly invisible.

-EarQ’s ST-S11 Series is a water resistant ITC device with feedback cancellation and speech clarity.
+EarQ’s T-S11 Series is a water resistant ITC device with feedback cancellation and speech clarity.

 In-the-Ear Hearing Aids

 In-the-ear (ITE) hearing devices are slightly bigger than the ITC, and, much like the ITC, the ITE device is contained all in one shell.
 Since it is larger, it can contain more features such as the telecoil and manual volume controls.

 The device sits in the outer ear and often blends in with the skin.
 It is made from a mold taken from the wearer’s ear, which provides a custom fit.
 For someone who has trouble with dexterity, this style can be much easier to handle and be inserted.